Shahrear98/Exercise-04/README.md

 # Exercise-04
-Create GitHub acoount and one represitory
+Create Trello and join team's board
+This exercise contains one of my exercise, where I asked to create a trello account and join with my Team's board.